 The President of the Samaj shall not be less than 25 years of age or unless approved by the majority of members present at the AGM or EGM.

-He/She shall preside over all the meetings of the Samaj.
+They shall preside over all the meetings of the Samaj.
 In case of equality of votes he or she shall have a casting vote.
-He or she shall have the power to summon or convene meetings.
+They shall have the power to summon or convene meetings.

 Vice President:

-The Vice President shall help the President in his or her duties.
+The Vice President shall help the President in presidential duties.

 In the absence of the President, the Vice President shall have the same rights and duties as the President.